daniildiveev/gui_calculator_app/README.md

-# A simple GUI calculator on pyhton
+# A simple GUI calculator on python